Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 brown dog with choke collar on

-Image By: PhotoRK, Shutterstock
+Photo Credit: PhotoRK, Shutterstock

 Try Different Collars

+Not all collars are created equal.
+Some collars are casual, while others are for specific uses, like training.
 For example, the Martingale collar is designed for training dogs not to pull.
 It also prevents certain dogs from slipping out of the collar.
 This is an excellent collar, but it should never be worn without supervision since the dog can choke.
 Thus, a more casual collar for everyday use is warranted.
 If your dog doesn’t like the collar you chose, try a new one made from different materials.

-Tips For Buying a Dog Collar
+Tips for Buying a Dog Collar

 • Size Matters: Measuring your dog’s neck is the first step to buying a collar.
-Measure the neck where the collar would normally sit and ensure that two of your fingers can fit underneath the measuring tape.
+Measure the neck where the collar would normally sit, and ensure that two of your fingers can fit underneath the measuring tape.

 • Consider Future Activities: Do you want to go hiking or camping with your dog?
-Or is your dog an indoor dog?
+Or is your dog an indoor pet?
 Think about what you want to do with your pup.
 The collar you choose should be based on these future activities.

 • Remember the Two-Finger Rule: Your dog’s collar should be loose enough to fit your index and middle finger between the collar and your dog’s neck.
 If you can’t do this, the collar is too tight.